DaveBackus/Data_Bootcamp_Book/intro.md

 **Should I take this course if I already know how to code?**  You’re welcome to, and you will learn a lot about data.
 But please don’t scare the other students.

 **Is there anything Python can't do?**  Well, [it can't swallow a porcupine](http://www.telegraph.co.uk/news/worldnews/11697672/Python-chokes-to-death-after-eating-porcupine.html).
+People are working on everything else.

 ## Why data?